-When talking about damage dealers in League of Legends you can broadly fit them into two categories: burst damage dealers and sustain damage dealers.
-The latter group are the ones we’re going to be discussing in this guide.
+When we're talking about big damage dealers in League of Legends, we can fit them into two categories: burst damage dealers and sustain damage dealers.
+The latter group is the one we're going to discuss in this guide.

 In a late game team fight with your opponents stacked up as a group of five, there isn’t a better champion than Twitch to have on your side if you want to stack up the most DPS.
 With a combination of his basic ability, Ambush, and ultimate, Spray and Pray, an entire team can find themselves skewered by crossbow bolts from so far away they don’t even realise where they are coming from until it’s too late.

 The stealth effect from Ambush gives the combination a huge advantage, as Twitch can use that time while hidden to better set up his attack.
 You can also activate Spray and Pray while stealthed, meaning you can pull the trigger at the exact moment when you’re ready to unleash his damage.